montagdude/zoneminder-notifier/README.md

 datasets and are suitable for detecting a wide variety of object classes (HOG detects people only).
 For each monitor, the classes you want it to actually pay attention to should be specified in a comma-separated list.
-It is possible to do object detection on either the max score frame from each new ZoneMinder, or the entire video.
+It is possible to do object detection on either the max score frame from each new ZoneMinder event or the entire video.
 The former is much faster and generally recommended.
 Darknet is the most reliable model but also the slowest, but it offers an excellent combination of speed and accuracy when detecting in the max score frame only.